-File No: GR.27 Responsible Executive Officer: Director Development Services Reporting Author: Manager Regulatory Services Disclosure of Interest: Nil
+File No: GR.27

+Reporting Author: Manager Regulatory Services

 To provide Council with the Building Statistics for the period specified.

 Residential Outbuildings, including pools and patios made up the bulk of applications received in the previous month.
 The total construction value for the month was significantly less that the previous months due to no commercial applications being received.